boarlabsxyz/razom/README.md

    - Implement issue.
    - Keep PR as small as possible.
-   - Create several PRs if issue requires significan changes.
+   - Create several PRs if issue requires significant changes.
    - Ensure your code adheres to the project's coding standards and guidelines.

 4. **Create a Pull Request (PR):**